juancancela/restless-test/README.md

 ### Running Unit Tests

-1. Run the following command to run the tests and generate an html report containing the results:
+1. Execute the following command to run the tests and generate an html report containing the results:

     ```bash
     npm test